mezine/managed_images/app/models/managed_image/README.md

 #### ClientImage

 The ClientImage is a JavaScript version of ManagedImage.
+The same library can be used both in the browser (client) or when generating HTML on the server using Isomorphic JavaScript.
+These libraries are JavaScript libraries so they won't work directly from Ruby code.

 ```javascript
 var clientImage = new ClientImage(path, width, height)